Do or Die (film): Plot

-In Hawaii, L.E.A.T.H.A.L. agents Donna Hamilton and Nicole Justin are confronted by underworld businessman Kane.
-As retribution for damaging his organization Kane has devised a "game" to hunt and kill Hamilton and Justin using six teams of professional assassins.
-They call their superior Lucas who orders them to leave for Las Vegas and meet up with a contact for further instructions.
-From his headquarters in Honolulu Kane and his mistress Silk orders the assassins into action while they keep track of their every move with a tracking device secretly implanted into Hamilton's wristwatch.
+In Hawaii, L.E.T.H.A.L. agents Donna Hamilton and Nicole Justin are confronted by underworld businessman Kane.
+As retribution for damaging his organization, Kane has devised a "game" to hunt and kill Hamilton and Justin using six teams of professional assassins.
+They call their superior Lucas, who orders them to leave for Las Vegas and meet up with a contact for further instructions.
+From his headquarters in Honolulu Kane and his mistress, Silk orders the assassins into action while they keep track of their every move with a tracking device secretly implanted into Hamilton's wristwatch.

 The first team fires on Hamilton and Justin's Jeep from a helicopter as they drive to the airport.
 After jumping out and taking cover, Justin takes down the helicopter with a missile-firing walking stick.
 They pilot a small plane to Honolulu, don disguises, and catch their flight.
-At Barksdale Air Force Base Lucas meets with Capt.
-Bruce Christian and Col. Richard Estevez whom he has personally recruited to help him stop Kane.
+At Barksdale Air Force Base, Lucas meets with Capt.
+Bruce Christian and Col. Richard Estevez, whom he has personally recruited to help him stop Kane.

 Hamilton and Justin meet their contact at an RC air show outside of Las Vegas.
 He tells them an airplane is waiting for them at Henderson Airport and sends them off with a large-scale remote-controlled Huey helicopter.

 However, Kane's second team has tracked their location and fire on them on their way to the airport.
 During an off-road desert car chase, Christian and Estevez join in and pursue the assassins in a dune buggy.
 Hamilton and Nicole are saved when Estevez fires a rocket launcher at the assassin's car.
 They all meet up at the airport and take off.

 Kane is informed of the failure of the second team and begins to lose faith in his plan.
-While airborne Christian and Estevez contact Lucas and tell him, they will arrive in Louisiana by dawn.
+While airborne Christian and Estevez contact Lucas and tell him they will arrive in Louisiana by dawn.
 Lucas sets up a meeting at Big Pines Lodge for noon the next day.
 After a sultry performance, Lucas informs his country music singing girlfriend and fellow agent Edy Stark to get ready for their new assignment.

 Hamilton and Justin split up and take a seaplane while Christian and Estevez drive to the meeting.
 Kane already has his third team at the lodge disguised as chefs.
 As they wait for Lucas and Edy, Hamilton mentions two additional agents, Shane and rookie Atlanta Lee, will be joining them.
-As lunch is served a cat meows at Justin's leg.
-She feeds it a piece of food and after one last meow, the cat falls dead from ingesting poison.
+As lunch is served, a cat meows at Justin's leg.
+She feeds it a piece of food, and after one last meow, the cat falls dead from ingesting poison.

 Exposed the assassins run into the woods.
 Lucas, Edy, Shane, and Atlanta arrive and join in the chase.
-The assassins attempt to escape by motorboat but before they can get onto the water, Hamilton and Justin, drop a grenade from their seaplane and blow it up.
+The assassins attempt to escape by motorboat, but before they can get onto the water, Hamilton and Justin drop a grenade from their seaplane and blow it up.
 They are captured alive and arrested.